Bundling services to maximize accounting profitability

 Working a 20-hour week

-We have a goal to work a 20-hour week within 18 months of launch.
+We wanted to get down to a 20-hour week.
 You can’t get down to that if you’re delivering complex financial advice.
 High-end consultation requires you to provide fresh thinking every time a client brings you a new scenario.
 It relies on senior partners and a lot of intellectual capital.

 So providing in-depth accounting advisory services wasn’t really an option for us.
 We wanted to deliver services that were relatively straightforward, repeatable and scalable.
 So we based our bundles on bookkeeping services like: